AntumLuanti/game-asteroids/README.md

 ## Description

-Concept asteroids game for [Luanti](https://www.luanti.org/).
-Current this is just a proof-of-concept.
-Log in (singleplayer only) & shoot the asteroids (currently only 10 will spawn).
+An attempt at making an Asteroids game for [Luanti].
+It is working enough to be considered a proof-of-concept.
+But it's very buggy.

 ## Gameplay

+_singleplayer only_

 __Controls:__